-Applications for Career & Academic Pathways programs can be obtained on this website under the appropriate course of study link or from the Career & Academic Pathways Coordinator.
+Applications for Career & Academic Pathways programs can be obtained on this website under the appropriate course of study link or from the Career & Academic Pathways Supervisor.
 Applications must be submitted on time in order to secure placements on time.
 Late application forms will not be accepted.

 - For coursework in summer, applications are due by February 1.